TasneemSiddiqui/ApplyFiltersToSqlQueries/SqlQueriesWalkthrough.md

 <h1>Apply Filters to SQL Queries</h1>
 <h2>Project description</h2>
 As a security professional at a large organization, part of my job is to investigate security issues to help keep the system secure.
 I recently discovered some potential security issues that involve login attempts and employee machines.
+<br /><br />
 My task is to examine the organization’s data in their employees and log_in_attempts tables.
 I’ll need to use SQL filters to retrieve records from different datasets and investigate the potential security issues.

 <h2>Retrieve after hours failed login attempts</h2>
 I recently discovered a potential security incident that occurred after business hours.
 To investigate this, I queried the log_in_attempts table to review after hours login activity.
-The following query identifies all failed login attempts that occurred after 18:00: (the time of the login attempt is found in the login_time column.
-The success column contains a value of 0 when a login attempt failed; either a value of 0 or FALSE can be used in the query to identify failed login attempts.)
+The following query identifies all failed login attempts that occurred after 18:00.
+The time of the login attempt is found in the login_time column.
+The success column contains a value of 0 when a login attempt failed; either a value of 0 or FALSE can be used in the query to identify failed login attempts.

 ![SQL01](https://github.com/user-attachments/assets/9094081d-8d9b-493d-a0d2-499d6ed9b351)